 I present to you these exquisite quinoa cannelloni with beet whole wheat flour crepes recipe.
 Without a doubt, this is a proposal that differs from the rest.
 It turns out a very complete meal, because it is a recipe that brings together a lot of nutrients.
-Make lunches and dinners protruding from the classic.
-Encourage to new combinations!
+Make lunches or dinners that stand out from the classic.
+Go for new combinations!

-Among the most common fillings that can be found are cannelloni with spinach, ricotta, chard, meat, chicken and fish.
-Today we will prepare these unique flavor cannelloni, made with t beet whole wheeat flour crepes, which are a fantastic combination!
+Among the most common fillings that can be found are spinach, ricotta, chard, meat, chicken and fish cannelloni.
+Today we prepare these uniquely flavored cannelloni, made with beet crepes with whole wheat flour, which are a fantastic combination!
 Also, you can prepare them with all kinds of crepes of your choice, or if it is your greatest preference, with pasta dough.

 Let’s talk about the recipe:

-Making this whole wheat cannelloni recipe is quite practical and simple The ingredients used are few and often used, easy to find in any market.
+Making this recipe for whole wheat quinoa cannelloni is quite practical and simple.
+The ingredients used are just a few and often used, easy to find in any market.

 About the filling:

-The filling consists mainly of quinoa, and as the second main ingredient, tuna.
+The filling is made up mostly of quinoa and, as the second main ingredient, tuna.
 To a lesser extent some vegetables, which mostly add flavor to this filling.
 These may be modified according to their preference or availability.
 So if you don’t like one, you can replace them at your preference.

 Quinoa must be cooked previously before being used.
 And for this, just like rice or pasta, it is boiled.
 A process that takes just a few minutes since it is cooked quickly Although before cooking you have to take into account certain observations that are important.
 And in this way, a good result will be obtained in terms of its flavor.